tabiosg/big-two/README.md

 The next screen that one should see displays all 52 cards.
 This means that the cards have been dealt.
 Every time the website is loaded, the cards will be distributed differently.
-Each row represents each player and each of their cards.
+Each row represents each player and each of their cards (each player has 13 cards).
 The following image shows the basic layout screen.

 ![Basic layout screen](src/images/demo/basic_layout.png)